-Due to the change of encoding to "Unicode" in Stata14 and the fact that older Stata versions are not able to open such data files the NEPS Scientific Use Files contain two Stata formats, namely Stata14 and Stata12.
+Due to the change of encoding to "Unicode" in Stata14 and the fact that older Stata versions are not able to open such data files, the NEPS Scientific Use Files contain two Stata formats, namely Stata14 and Stata12.

-Versioning and DOI
+Versioning and Digital Object Identifier

 Every time a new Scientific Use File is released, the data files existing up to now are either extended, usually by information from a new survey wave, or updated with changes due to larger or smaller corrections.
-The three digits of a version number inform about the number of waves integrated in the specific Scientific Use File, the frequency of major updates, and the frequency of minor updates.
-The version number is part of all relevant names: that of the Scientific Use File, its data files (see Table 3), and the respective DOI.
+The three digits of the version number inform about the number of waves integrated in the specific Scientific Use File, the frequency of major updates, and the frequency of minor updates.
+The version number is part of all relevant designations: that of the Scientific Use File, its data files (see Table 3), and the respective Digitial Object Identifier.

-Every release of a NEPS Scientific Use File is registered at da | ra and clearly labeled with a unique Digital Object Identifier (DOI, cf. Wenzig, 2012).
-This DOI has two main functions: On the one hand, it enables researchers to cite their utilized NEPS data in an easy and precise way (see below), which in turn is the basic precondition for any replication analysis.
+Every release of a NEPS Scientific Use File is registered at da|ra and clearly labeled with a unique Digital Object Identifier (DOI, cf. Wenzig, 2012).
+This DOI has two main functions.
+On the one hand, it enables researchers to cite the utilized NEPS data in an easy and precise way (see section 1.5).
+This in turn is a basic precondition for any replication analysis.
 On the other hand, the DOI directs to a landing page with further information about the Scientific Use File and the data access options.
-The DOI of the current release is doi:10.5157/NEPS:SC5:10.0.0.
-Other releases of Scientific Use Files for Starting Cohort 5 can be addressed by substituting the version number at the end of the DOI and the URL respectively (see Table 1).
+The DOI of the current release is doi:10.5157/NEPS:SC5:11.0.0.
+Other releases of Scientific Use Files for Starting Cohort 5 can be accessed by substituting the version number at the end of the DOI and the URL respectively (see Table 1).